ffrank/puppet-mgmtgraph/DSL.md

 and have a `name` parameter instead, which is not commonly used in manifests.

-Translating the value of such a namevar requires another translator DSL idiom, because some resources will use it explicitly, but not all.
+Translating the value of such a namevar requires another translator DSL idiom, because some input resources will use it explicitly, but not all.
 A `rename` or `carry` rule will not work reliably here, because it will only fire for input resources that specify the namevar as a parameter.